 a.
 Damage or leakage to cells or batteries contained therein.

 b.
 Shifting of the contents so as to allow battery to battery (or cell to cell) contact or short-circuit.

 c.
 Release of contents.

-a.
+4) Other a.
 Battery package transported with devices: the maximum number of batteries inside each package is the minimum number that support enough power for equipment and two backup batteries.

 b.
 If batteries are installed in equipment during transport, there must be effective measures to prevent accidental activation of equipment.